 What do you eat in Costa Rica?

-Costa Rican cuisine is really healthy, delicious and varied.
-The country is more than dazzling white beaches and deep jungles.
-It is also a proud culture and food tradition that is delicious, healthy and “easy on the eyes”.
+Costa Rican cuisine is really healthy, delicious, and varied.
+Costa Rica is more than dazzling white beaches and deep jungles.
+It is also a proud culture and food tradition that is delicious, healthy, and “easy on the eyes”.
 In short, it is worth putting into the subject, but a little warning you will probably be hungry!
-Costa Rica’s gastronomic tradition borrows from the original tribes of Central America, from the Spanish influence and from the African cuisine.
+Costa Rica’s gastronomic tradition borrows from the original tribes of Central America, from the Spanish influence, and from the African cuisine.
 It is food for all senses.
 These are the freshest ingredients and everything from the sea and often black beans, which are signature ingredients.
 It should be added that there are significant regional differences, so it is worth traveling a bit, for that reason alone, if you want to learn about food in Central America.

 Costa Rica’s lunch dishes based on Casado